vdavid/2021-job-search-w-coding-assignment/README.md

 - Run `npm install` in the app folder
 - Run the app for development with `npm run dev`, then see it at http://localhost:3000
 - Run tests by `npm run tests`
+- As for the source code, you're probably interested in the algorithms in **/services/Problem1Solver.ts**.

 ## Project description